Code-Institute-Submissions/Podcast_Collective/README.md

 The colour scheme I used was clear and traditional as was aimed at all ages of visitor.

-The colour scheme I used was clear and traditional as was aimed at all ages of visitor.
 The landing page was to show a clear summary of all of the podcasts in the database with a button with a link to open up a new page with more detailed information on the podcast selected.

 For testing and review purposes the admin account details can be used.
 Username: admin Password: admin